 Here you will find a basic, but not exhaustive description of Einsetzen/Ansetzen lip positions and double-pedal-note exercises.
 Another similar explanation can be found here.
+These exercises have their origin in Trumpet Yoga and for many are a key part to learning how to unlock their embouchure and get it moving correctly.
+It’s also a very quick and effective warm-up.

 The terms Einsetzen and Ansetzen are words that originate in ancient french horn technique and describe two embouchure types that were in common use in the past.
 As french horn players have such a large range of notes at their disposal it is normal for them to specialise as either a high-horn or low-horn player.
 Orchestral horn parts follow this tradition by having parts 1+3 as high-horn parts and 2+4 written for low-horn players.
 In the past it was common practice for a low-horn player to use the einsetzen embouchure, which requires the unrolling of the bottom lip to allow the mouthpiece to be placed on the inside of the lip.
 The ansetzen position is the more usual way of placing the mouthpiece on the outside of the lips and was used by high-horn players.